Land0fChocolate/NewEmeraldRomHack/README.md

 - Steven is back to being champion and Wallace back to being a gym leader.
 - Prof Birch is chased by a Poochyena instead of a Zigzagoon, just like in Ruby/Sapphire.
 - Map layout changes, including new areas to explore that have new Pokemon (post game).
+- Battle Frontier changes
-- Battle Frontier has its opponent Pokemon list updated with new Pokemon, new items and new moves.
+	- Opponent Pokemon list updated with new Pokemon, new items and new moves.
 	- Battle Palace is now inverse battle themed.
+	- Battle Dome has its move scores updated.
+	- Battle Factory has its opponent tips updated.
 - Graphical updates to existing overworld sprites and environments.
 - New overworld sprites and graphics.
 - Various story changes.
 Includes aspects from ORAS.
 - Gym Leaders do more:
 	- Roxanne trades evolution stones for fossils.
 	- Brawly can give a random shard daily.
+	- Flannery can EV train one of your Pokemon daily.
 	- Tate and Liza grant access to Jirachi.
 - Item changes
 	- Quick Claw now increases speed by 10% when user is below 50% health.
 	- Vitamins give 20 EVs instead of 10.
 	- Prices of various items adjusted.
-- New Items:
-	- Super Vitamins (Adding 100 EVs per use)
-	- Nature Mints
+	- Nature Mints added
 - Deoxys is able to change forms by interacting with meteorites in the overworld.

 # New Abilities